Decoupling Vector Data and Index Storage for Space Efficiency: Evaluation

 \subsection{Discussion on Parameter Settings}

-\sysname introduces several configurable parameters: (i) chunk size $C$, (ii) segment size, (iii) cache size, (iv) re-ranking batch size $B$, and (v) benefit ratio.
-Our default configurations (\S\ref{subsec:method}) are guided by production experience and principled design choices.
-Specifically, we set the chunk size $C=4$\,MiB to minimize chunk-level metadata overhead across our evaluated datasets.
+\sysname exposes five configurable parameters: (i) chunk size $C$, (ii) segment size, (iii) cache size, (iv) re-ranking batch size $B$, and (v) benefit ratio.
+Our default values (\S\ref{subsec:method}) are based on the following principled rationale.
+We set $C=4$\,MiB to keep per-chunk metadata overhead $\beta$ (\S\ref{subsec:layout}) within a practical bound across all evaluated datasets (i.e., within 0.1\% of the dataset size).
 We adopt a segment size of 512\,MiB following conventions in popular vector databases \cite{milvus-segment}.
-We set the cache ratio to at most 1\% of the dataset size, which represents a practical memory footprint.
-We set the re-ranking batch size $B=10$ to match the result size $K=10$, ensuring high search accuracy.
-Finally, we set the benefit ratio to 0.01 to achieve high search accuracy.
-These parameter choices deliver robust performance without requiring extensive tuning for typical deployment scenarios.
+The cache ratio is capped at 1\% of the dataset size, a practical memory footprint that avoids excessive DRAM pressure.
+We set $B=10$ to match the result set size $K=10$, so that each re-ranking batch covers exactly one full result's worth of candidates, balancing I/O cost and re-ranking coverage; we also use the same $B$ for the prefetch stability threshold to align prefetching and re-ranking in latency-aware vector search.
+The benefit ratio is set to 0.01, reflecting the empirical observation that result-set changes become negligible below this threshold; setting it lower risks unnecessary I/Os while setting it higher risks premature termination.